EricPedley/create2_ros2/README.md

 # Create 2 ROS2 Control Hardware Interface

 This package provides a ROS2 Control hardware interface for the iRobot Create 2 based on the Open Interface specification.
 It allows you to control the Create 2 using standard ROS2 `geometry_msgs/Twist` messages through the diff_drive_controller.
+The main difference between this and the more popular irobot libraries are:
+1. This repo is self-contained and works with recent cmake verions
+2. Control is done through `ros2_control` instead of just exposing topics for individual wheel velocities
+3. There are less features.
+I haven't implemented the bumper, point distance sensors, IR beacon, or wheel lift sensors, and I don't really plan to.
+I'm basially just using the roomba like a turtlebot I got for no cost.

 ## Features